-Alcohol won't be served anywhere except in hotel restaurants/bars to foreigners (just flash them your passport).
+In Cairo, alcohol won't be served anywhere except in hotel restaurants/bars to foreigners (just flash them your passport).
 This also includes the budget hotels/hostels.

 There are always a bunch of foreigners and Egyptians with foreign passports drinking it up, so there's zero "Islamic guilt" (again, Egyptians are obsessed with tourists and really want them to enjoy themselves).

 Rush hour will be around 3-5 pm, so expect even heavier than usual traffic.
 Working hours are shortened in Ramadan, with most people leaving work during that time.

 The streets of Cairo are AMAZING right before, during and right after Iftar time -- the traffic disappears like a bad dream and it takes literally half the normal time it would take you by car to get wherever from wherever.
 There are also tons of cabs and Ubers on the street then, usually either Coptic Christians or Muslims who either aren't fasting or just can't resist the untold seduction of an empty Cairo street.